LBNL-ETA/frads/docs/how-to/guide5.md

-Create a shaded glazing system, consisted of one layer of 6mm clear glass and one layer of shading: 2011-SA1.
+Create a shaded glazing system, consisting of one layer of 6 mm clear glass and one layer of shading: 2011-SA1.

 ```python